-YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares Acupuncture Office and clinic visits calendar year visit limit: 12 visits \$15 copay per visit Not covered Visits outside an office setting No charge Not covered Allergy Testing And Treatment No charge \$250 deductible, then 40% coinsurance Ambulance No charge No cost shares Blood Products and Services No charge \$250 deductible, then 40% coinsurance Cellular Immunotherapy And Gene Therapy You may have additional costs for other services such as x-rays, lab, prescription drugs, and hospital facility charges.
+YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares.
+Acupuncture Office and clinic visits calendar year visit limit: 12 visits \$15 copay per visit Not covered Visits outside an office setting No charge Not covered Allergy Testing And Treatment No charge Deductible, then 40% coinsurance Ambulance No charge No cost shares Blood Products and Services No charge Deductible, then 40% coinsurance Cellular Immunotherapy And Gene Therapy You may have additional costs for other services such as x-rays, lab, prescription drugs, and hospital facility charges.
 See those covered services for details.
-Covered as any other service Covered as any other service Chemotherapy and Radiation Therapy Professional and facility services No charge \$250 deductible, then 40% coinsurance Clinical Trials Covers routine patient care during the trial You may have additional costs for other services such as x-rays, lab, prescription drugs, and hospital facility charges.
+Covered as any other service Covered as any other service Chemotherapy and Radiation Therapy Professional and facility services No charge Deductible, then 40% coinsurance Clinical Trials Covers routine patient care during the trial You may have additional costs for other services such as x-rays, lab, prescription drugs, and hospital facility charges.
 See those covered services for details.
-Covered as any other service Covered as any other service Dental Injury and Facility Anesthesia Dental Anesthesia (See Dental Injury and Facility Anesthesia benefit for details.)
-Inpatient facility care \$250 per admit \$250 per admit, then \$250 deductible, and 40% coinsurance Note: The \$250 copay per admit for out-of-network providers does not apply to the out-of-pocket maximum.
-Outpatient surgery center No charge \$250 deductible, then 40% coinsurance Anesthesiologist No charge \$250 deductible, then 40% coinsurance Dental Injury Exams to determine treatment needed \$15 copay per visit \$250 deductible, then 40% coinsurance Treatment No charge \$250 deductible, then 40% coinsurance
+Covered as any other service Covered as any other service Dental Injury and Facility Anesthesia Dental Anesthesia (See Dental Injury and Facility Anesthesia benefit for details.) \$250 concurred admit then deductible Inpatient facility care \$250 copay per admit \$250 copay per admit, then deductible, then 40% coinsurance Note: The \$250 copay per admit for out-of-network providers does not apply to the out-of-pocket maximum.
+Outpatient surgery center No charge Deductible, then 40% coinsurance Anesthesiologist No charge Deductible, then 40% coinsurance Dental Injury Exams to determine treatment needed \$15 copay per visit Deductible, then 40% coinsurance Treatment No charge Deductible, then 40% coinsurance

-YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares Diagnostic X-Ray, Lab, And Imaging for medical conditions or symptoms \$250 deductible, then 40% Tests, lab, imaging and scans No charge coinsurance Diagnostic and supplemental breast exams No charge \$250 deductible, then 40% coinsurance Dialysis For permanent kidney failure.
+YOUR SHARE OF THE ALLOWED AMOUNT BENEFIT IN-NETWORK PROVIDERS OUT-OF-NETWORK PROVIDERS Important note: You are responsible for any charges over the allowed amounts for covered services, in addition to applicable cost shares.
+Diagnostic X-Ray, Lab, And Imaging for medical conditions or symptoms Diagnostic tests and labs Deductible, then 10% coinsurance Deductible, then 40% coinsurance Basic diagnostic images and scans No charge Deductible, then 40% coinsurance Major diagnostic images and scans No charge Deductible, then 40% coinsurance Diagnostic and supplemental breast exams No charge Deductible, then 40% coinsurance Dialysis For permanent kidney failure.
 See the Dialysis benefit for details.
-During Medicare's waiting period No charge \$250 deductible, then 40% coinsurance After Medicare's waiting period No charge No cost shares Facility charges.
+During Medicare's waiting period No charge Deductible, then 40% coinsurance After Medicare's waiting period No charge No cost shares Emergency Room Facility charges.
 You may have additional costs for other services.
 Examples are X-rays or lab tests.
 See those covered services for details.
 The copay is waived if you are admitted as an inpatient through the emergency room.
-The copay is waived if you are transferred and admitted to a different hospital directly from the emergency room.
-Prefereignal particles \$100 copay per visit \$100 copay per visit Professional services No charge No cost shares Foot Care such as trimming nails or corns, when medically necessary due to a medical condition In an office or clinic \$15 copay per visit, deductible waived \$250 deductible, then 40% coinsurance All other settings No charge \$250 deductible, then 40% coinsurance Gender Affirming Care Office and clinic visits \$15 copay per visit \$250 deductible, then 40% coinsurance Other professional services No charge \$250 deductible, then 40% coinsurance Inpatient facility care \$250 per admit \$250 per admit, then \$250 deductible, and 40% coinsurance Note: The \$250 copay per admit for out-of-network providers does not apply to the out-of-pocket maximum.
+The copay is waived if you are transferred and admitted to a different hospital directly from the emergency room. \$100 copay per visit \$100 copay per visit Professional services No charge No cost shares Foot Care such as trimming nails or corns, when medically necessary due to a medical condition In an office or clinic \$15 copay per visit Deductible, then 40% coinsurance All other settings No charge Deductible, then 40% coinsurance Gender Affirming Care Office and clinic visits \$15 copay per visit Deductible, then 40% coinsurance Other professional services No charge Deductible, then 40% coinsurance Inpatient facility care \$250 copay per admit \$250 copay per admit, then deductible, then 40% coinsurance Note: The \$250 copay per admit for out-of-network providers does not apply to the out-of-pocket maximum.